verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 result in an OCI load balancer being created and configured to load balance to a set of pods.

 ### Ingress for system components
-To provide ingress to system components, Verrazzano creates an NGINX Ingress controller, which includes an NGINX load balancer.
+To provide ingress to system components, Verrazzano creates an NGINX Ingress Controller, which includes an NGINX load balancer.
 Verrazzano also creates Kubernetes Ingress resource to configure ingress for each system component that requires ingress, like Kibana.
 An Ingress resource is used is to specify HTTP/HTTPS routes to Kubernetes services, along